elizasohn/fresh-synth/README.md

 6. Filter ADSR controller section
 7. Filter controller section section

 Once configured, simply play notes on your midi device and change parameters for some synthesizer goodness!
-(Bonus points if you play the Fresh Prince of Bel Air theme song)
+(Bonus points if you play the Fresh Prince of Bel-Air theme song)

 ## Usage Troubleshooting

 If you don't hear any sound coming out of the synth:

 * Check the options screen located on the top left of the application window to make sure the correct midi controller and audio driver are selected
+* Ensure that the gain, and filter/vca ADSRs are set to settings that produce sound.

 ## Installation Windows / OSX

 1. Clone this Repo
 2. Download and extract [JUCE](https://juce.com/get-juce)
-3. Run the Projucer and `file->open->FreshSynth.jucer` in the repo's root directory
+3. Run the Projucer and `file->open->FreshSynth.jucer` in the repo's root directory.
+[See the official JUCE tutorial on Projucer](https://docs.juce.com/master/tutorial_new_projucer_project.html)
 4. You will need to point projucer to the Juce and modules folders.
 Do this in Projucer from the `file->global paths` menu
 5. Select your exporter (supported: Visual Studio 2019, Xcode, Linux Makefile) and press the icon to open in your selected IDE
 6. In the IDE build the project and it should open as a standalone application.
 This should also place VST3 files in the appropriate build folders

 ## Linux Installation Notes

-You will need to have a C++ compiler, make, and a series of dependencies in order for this project to build.
+You will need to have a C++ compiler, make, and several dependencies in order for this project to build.
 From the [Official Documentation](https://github.com/juce-framework/JUCE/blob/master/docs/Linux%20Dependencies.md)
 ```
 sudo apt update